 One of pCloud’s best features is its integrated multimedia player, which allows you to play videos and music directly in the app without downloading them.
-For this reason, pCloud is the best for music and video storage on my list. pCloud makes it easy to upload, store, and play up to 10GB of your videos, TV shows, and movies for free.
+For this reason, pCloud is the best for music and video storage option on my list. pCloud makes it easy to upload, store, and play up to 10GB of your videos, TV shows, and movies for free.

 To unlock the full 10GB, you do have to complete a few steps. pCloud gives you 2GB of free space at first, and you need to verify your email address, download pCloud’s desktop, and smartphone apps, upload a file, and enable automatic uploads of all image files on your smartphone, after which time you’ll be given 5GB more.